-- → Millions of Americans are living with serious illness, and this number is expected to increase exponentially over the next 20 years with the aging of the baby boomers. - → At least 12,000,000 adults and nearly 400,000 children in the United States are currently living with a serious illness, and could benefit from palliative care. - → Palliative care (pronounced pal-lee-uh-tiv) is specialized medical care for people living with a serious illness.
+- Millions of Americans are living with serious illness, and this number is expected to increase over the next 20 years with the aging of the baby boomers. - At least 13,000,000 adults and nearly 700,000 children in the United States are currently living with a serious illness, and could benefit from palliative care. - Palliative care (pronounced pal-lee-uh-tiv) is specialized medical care for people living with a serious illness.
 This type of care is focused on providing relief from the symptoms and stress of the illness.
-The goal is to improve quality of life for both the patient and the family. - → Palliative care is provided by a speciallytrained team, including doctors, nurses, and other specialists who work with a patient's other doctors to provide an extra layer of support. - → Based on need not prognosis, palliative care is appropriate at any age and at any stage in a serious illness. - → According to a 2010 study reported in the New England Journal of Medicine, lung cancer patients receiving palliative care had less depression, improved quality of life, and lived longer. - → Illnesses most commonly treated by palliative care are heart disease, cancer, stroke, diabetes, kidney disease, Parkinson's disease, and Alzheimer's disease.
+The goal is to improve quality of life for both the patient and the family. - Palliative care is provided by a speciallytrained team, including doctors, nurses, social workers, chaplains, and other specialists who work with a patient's other doctors to provide an extra layer of support. - Based on need not prognosis, palliative care is appropriate at any age and at any stage in a serious illness. - According to a 2016 meta-analysis, palliative care improved quality of life and reduced symptom burden, with improvement lasting months after initial consultation. - Illnesses most commonly treated by palliative care are cancer, heart disease, dementia and other neurological conditions, and kidney disease.

-- → The top 5% of health care spenders accounts for 50% of total health care expenditures.
-People needing palliative care are among this group. - → If palliative care was fully penetrated into the nation's hospitals, total savings could amount to \$6 billion per year. - → Palliative care growth in hospitals has been exponential.
-As of 2019, 72% of hospitals with fifty or more beds report a palliative care team, up from 67% in 2015 and 7% in 2001. - → Ninety-four percent of all hospitals with 300 or more beds have a palliative care team today. - → Where you live matters when it comes to access to palliative care in the hospital.
-(See the State-By-State Report Card on Access to Palliative Care at reportcard.capc.org). - → According to a 2019 poll conducted by Public Opinion Strategies, once informed about palliative care, 95% of poll respondents agreed that it is important that patients with serious illness and their families be educated about palliative care. - → In the same poll, 90% of respondents said they would be likely to consider palliative care for a loved one if they had a serious illness.
+- The top 5% of health care spenders accounts for 50% of total health care expenditures.
+People needing palliative care are among this group. - If palliative care was fully penetrated into the nation's hospitals, total savings could amount to \$6 billion per year. - Palliative care growth in hospitals has been exponential.
+As of 2022, 84% of hospitals with fifty or more beds report a palliative care team, up from 67% in 2015 and 7% in 2001. - Ninety-six percent of all hospitals with 300 or more beds have a palliative care team today. - Where you live matters when it comes to access to hospital palliative care.
+(See the Serious Illness Scorecard at scorecard.capc.org). - According to a 2019 poll conducted by Public Opinion Strategies, once informed about palliative care, 95% of poll respondents agreed that it is important that patients with serious illness and their families be educated about palliative care. - In the same poll, 90% of respondents said they would be likely to consider palliative care for a loved one if they had a serious illness.
 Ninety-four percent said it is important that palliative care services be made available at all hospitals for patients with serious illness, and their families.